Bochner-type theorems for distributional category: Extensions for distributional category

 \begin{proof} First, note that such a $Y$ always exists since any finitely presented group can be realized as the fundamental group of a closed $4$-manifold.
 For such an $L$, we have $G(L) = \pi_1(L)$.
-Because $\cZ\pi_1(Y)=0$, $G(M)=G(L)=\pi_1(L)$ has finite index in $\pi_1(M)$.
+Because $\cZ\pi_1(Y)=\{1\}$, $G(M)=G(L)=\pi_1(L)$ has finite index in $\pi_1(M)$.
 By Theorem~\ref{new2} (3), since $M$ is not a torus, we must have $\rank(\pi_1(L))= \rank(G(M)) < \dcat(M)$. \end{proof}

 The shortness of the proof of Corollary~\ref{cor:Grealize} belies the fact that there does not seem to be another way of seeing $\dcat(M) > \rank(\pi_1(L))$.
 Note that, in particular, if $L = T^k$ above, we get $\dcat(M) > k$.
-Moreover, the closed Lie group $L$ can be chosen such that $\pi_1(L)$ is any given finitely generated abelian group using tori and the fact that the projective special unitary group has $\pi_1(PSU(n)) = \Z/n\Z$.
+Moreover, the closed Lie group $L$ can be chosen such that $\pi_1(L)$ is any given finitely generated abelian group using tori and the fact that the projective special unitary group has $\pi_1(PSU(n)) \cong \Z/n\Z$.

-\begin{remark} If a torus $T^k$ acts on a closed $n$-manifold $M$ such that the map $\O_*: \pi_1(T^k)=\Z^k\to \pi_1(M)$ induced by the orbit map $\O$ is a monomorphism, the action is called an \textit{injective toral action}.
-These were studied extensively by Conner--Raymond in~\cite{CR}.
-By (3) of Section~\ref{gott}, any action has image $\text{Im}(\mathcal{O}_*) \subset G(M)$ So, $G(M)$ contains a copy of $\Z^k$.
-Therefore, we have the situation of Theorem~\ref{new2} and there is an associated covering $M'\simeq T^k\times N$ with $N$ simply connected.
-It was shown in~\cite{Op2} that if $M$ is a closed $n$-manifold with an injective toral action of the torus $T^k$, then by the arguments as above, $\cat(M)\ge k+\cu(N)$, and the equality $\cat(M)=k$ holds if and only if $k=n$ and $M\simeq T^n$.
+\begin{remark} If a torus $T^k$ acts on a closed $n$-manifold $M$ such that the map $\O_*: \pi_1(T^k)\cong\Z^k\to \pi_1(M)$ induced by the orbit map $\O$ is a monomorphism, the action is called an \textit{injective toral action}.
+These were studied extensively in~\cite{CR}.
+By (3) of Section~\ref{gott}, any such action has $\text{Im}(\mathcal{O}_*) \subset G(M)$.
+Thus, $G(M)$ contains a copy of $\Z^k$.
+So, we have the situation of Theorem~\ref{new2} and there is an associated covering $M'\simeq T^k\times N$ with $N$ simply connected.
+It was shown in~\cite{Op2} that $\cat(M)\ge k+\cu(N)$, and $\cat(M)=k$ holds if and only if $k=n$ and $M\simeq T^n$.
 Any flat manifold $M$ has an injective toral action by $T^k$, where $k=b_1(M)$.
 For $\dcat$, however, we only have conclusions as in Theorem~\ref{new2} for injective total actions. \end{remark}

 \begin{example} \rm{ In~\cite{OS}, it was observed that any finitely generated abelian group can arise as the Gottlieb group of a closed manifold.
 The construction is very simple.
 If $A = \Z^k \oplus \bigoplus_{i=1}^n \Z/s_i\Z$, then let